-Most consumers know that homeownership is among the soundest investments an individual can make to begin building their personal wealth.
+Most consumers know homeownership is among the soundest investments an individual can make to begin building their personal wealth.
 However, owning a home is not just in the best interest of the homeowner.
-“Homeownership provides social stability, builds communities and is a driving force for the national economy,” stated Denise McDonald, President of the Snohomish County-Camano Association of REALTORS®.
+“Homeownership provides stability, builds communities, and is a driving force in our economy,” stated Jennifer Pederson, President of the Snohomish County-Camano Association of REALTORS® (SCCAR).
 Besides being a good investment, homeownership provides stability, brings families together, helps drive the economy, as well as the tax incentives to being a homeowner, and homeowners also build successful communities.

 Social stability: Improved educational performance, lower crime rates, and improved health are a few social benefits linked to homeownership.
 Homeownership allows households to accumulate wealth, which opens doors to more engagement in communities through volunteer work, involvement in social activities and electoral participation.

 Strong communities: Homeowners tend to stay in their homes longer than renters, dedicate more money to improve their home and are more engaged in enhancing their community.
 Homeowners are often more invested in their home and their surroundings, which leads to stronger neighborhoods and communities and increased interaction between neighbors.
 Homeowners form the bedrock of successful communities because they have a sense of neighborhood pride.